hotosm/tm-admin/docs/roles.md

 select tasks and start mapping.
 The project manager or admin can update a users role.
 Only an admin can designate a mapper to be an admin.

+# Implementation

+To support multiple projects with different needs, the role & permissions module uses a configuration file in YAML format.
+This defines the roles and their permissions as they relate to the 4 primary operations used by the industry standard RBAC for access control.
+These control acccess to the database tables.

+* create
+* update
+* delete
+* read

+## Config File

+The confg file has two primary top level tags, *domains* that list all the tables, and *permissions*, which is where the actual settings are.
+Under the permissions tags, the next level is the role of the user or team.
+These are a direct match to the types defined in python and SQL.
+Each tag lists the RBAC access permissions.
+Since there can be a hierarchtical relationshop between roles, a role can include the values from other roles.
+This is done using the *children* tag.
+For example, the *validator* can is inherits values from the *mapper* tag.
+Since not all roles can access all tables, they are listed under the *tables* tag.
+Since roles inherit values from their children, only the additionalo tables the rols can access need to be listed.

+	- domains:
+		- teams
+		- users
+		- organizations
+		- projects
+		- tasks
+		- users
+		- messages
+		- notications
+		- campaigns

+	- permissions:
+		- mapper:
+			- read
+			- tables:
+				- projects
+				- tasks
+				- users
+				- messages
+				- campaigns

+	- validator:
+		- update
+			- children:
+				- mapper
+			- tables:
+				- projects
+				- tasks
+				- users

+	... more roles

+## API

+There are defined roles that can apply across all projects.
+This is a super-set of the roles a project may support.
+For a project, the roles are defined in the config file, and wil lbe a subset of these values.

+* READ_ONLY
+* ORGANIZATION_ADMIN
+* PROJECT_MANAGER
+* ASSOCIATE_MANAGER
+* VALIDATOR
+* MAPPER

+The API to check access permissions for a role is simple, and requires the table name, the role, and the operation.
+While some operations in the backend for a website will use the role to determine access to other functionality, most operations require database access, so this controls that lower level access.
+Most simple operations, like a mapper locking a task to map have to update the database, so this allows the backend to control access for most operations.

+For example, this checks to make sure a mapper can read the campaigns table. if sucessful, it returns True.

+    await acl.check('campaigns', Roles.MAPPER, Operation.READ)

+In this example, the mapper is trying to create a campaign, but lacks the proper permissions to do so.
+In this case a False is returned.

+    await acl.check('campaigns', Roles.MAPPER, Operation.CREATE)